persinammon/gentle_mollusc/README.md

 # mgnica.github.io

 This is my personal site.
-I finally made it an aesthetic I like! :D
+I like it a lot! :D